MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7151.md

 Do not capitalize the persona names.

-## Report name
+## Report description
-Item Dimensions - Detail

 ### What the report does
-Shows a breakdown of value entries based on dimension levels specified by the user.
+Shows calculated item entry totals for dimension levels specified by the user, for a given date period.

 Dimension levels are specified by selecting an analysis view configured with dimension codes, then picking a hierarchy of how the dimension groups are grouped under one another.
 Location is automatically included as a dimension.

 This report can be based on analysis view entries from either sales, purchase or inventory areas.

+Calculated totals are fully customisable through the adoption of Analysis Columns, which provides ability to specify calculation methods (net change or balance), item entry source (budget or actual), analysis type (quantity, sales amounts or cost amounts) and even period/date formula methods for finer month comparison controls.

 ### Use cases
-Analyse your item entries with dimension detail by building a grouping of dimensions for each permutation of dimension values, and view a breakdown of value entries for each segment
+Analyse your item entries with dimension totals by building a grouping of dimensions for each permutation of dimension values, and view a calculated total based on user defined columns (i.e. net change, balance at date, actual vs budget)

 Please include your data sources and URLs